Vladzzkuznetsov/Vladzzkuznetsov/README.md

 - :telescope: I'm working in the civil engineering sector right now and contributing to the construction and design process of apartment buildings.

-- :seedling: Exploring Technical Content Writing and normative literature.
+- :seedling: Exploring technical content writing and normative literature.

 - :zap: In my free time, I solve problems on Stepik and read tech and mathematics articles.